 The Serial ATA (SATA) connectors are used to connect the Serial ATA device.
 SATA 3.0 is supported by the five SATA ports and provides data rate up to 6Gb/s.
 Connect one end of the Serial ATA cable to a SATA connector and the other end to your Serial ATA device.

 Configure the Serial ATA drives in the "Advanced > SATA Configuration" submenu of the BIOS.
-Refer to chapter 3 for more information.

 Features